Is Stretching Important

 If you’re an athlete, the decision to stretch or not can be a personal one.
 A warm-up prior to intense exercise that includes some form of dynamic stretching is generally recommended for reducing injury risk, but of course is no guarantee.
 Strength and balance training may have a far greater impact on reducing injuries in the long term.

-Your physiotherapist is able to guide you on the best stretching advice for your individual activity and they may be able to identify some areas where improving your flexibility will help to reduce injuries and improve performance.
+Your physiotherapist is able to guide you on the best stretching advice for your individual activity and they may be able to identify some areas where improving your flexibility will provide the therapy to help to reduce injuries and improve performance.

 None of the information in this article is a replacement for proper medical advice.
 Always see a medical professional for advice on your individual injury.

 We specialize in the practice of Sports Medicine and provide services related to Sports Therapy, Chiropractic Care, Physical Therapy, Massage as well as off the shelf and custom Prosthetics & Orthotics.

 Yes!
 We take pride in personal service and being very accomodating.
 Please click any of our Appointment Buttons and submit your information, we will be in touch to confirm your date and time.